JShad30/CADWork_full_stack/README.md

 If you would like to contribute to the project can be cloned or downloaded from the Github link provided below.

-The individual files on Github can be found via ................https://github.com/JShad30/the_recipe_store.............., and the website can be viewed via ...............https://solar-system-quiz.herokuapp.com/...............
+The individual files on Github can be found via https://github.com/JShad30/CADWork_full_stack, and the website can be viewed via ...............https://solar-system-quiz.herokuapp.com/...............

 ## Credits

 ### Media

-The images used on the front page for the scrolling header and the meal type pictures are taken from Pixabay, except for the house extension picture, which was taken from https://www.bbc.co.uk/news/uk-england-48405569.
+The house extension picture was taken from https://www.bbc.co.uk/news/uk-england-48405569.

+All other front page images, and those used as a default for the blogs and jobs were taken from Pixabay

-Images for the products have been taken from Amazon, Toolstation, Walmart, Athletics Direct, RS Components, dhgate.com and programsfull.org.
+Images for the products in the shop have been taken from Amazon, Toolstation, Walmart, Athletics Direct, RS Components, dhgate.com and programsfull.org.

 The default user face image has been taken from nepad.org.
-The users personal page default header image was taken from https://photodune.net/item/architect-drawing-architectural-project/21372430.

 ### Acknowledgements

 Throughout the project I received support from the mentor and the tutors.
+The site functionality, ideas and database structure were discussed with the mentor.

+I used the following series to help with the registration and login functionality for the 'users' app, and creating the blog app: https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=1